Stock Brokers For

 Pros

-- Student Friendly: Traders under 25 are exempt of any extra fees that other user might incur.
+- Student Friendly: Traders under 25 are exempt from many of the extra fees that other users might incur, making Questrade one of the most accessible platforms for young Canadian investors just getting started.

-- Platform: Traders can choose between the desktop, web or mobile platforms, which are all offered for free.
-The platforms are also custom build and maintained by Questrade to guarantee fast response and usability.
+- Platform Choice: Traders can choose between the desktop, web, or mobile platforms, all offered at no extra cost.
+The platforms are custom-built and maintained by Questrade to guarantee fast response times and strong usability across devices.

 - Fees: There are no hidden fees, but there are some extra charges that must be paid.
 ENC or Exchange fees per trade and a $24.95 quarterly fee for inactive accounts that are under $5,000.